a white background with a swirl in the middle

 There is no set minimum credit score that can tell you if applying for a reverse mortgage is worth your time.
 However, this can also be a benefit, as it means that no one is denied right away solely based on a number.

-Also, remember that reverse mortgages don’t take credit into account in the same way as lenders would in most other situations.
+Also, remember that for reverse mortgages, bad credit doesn’t matter in the same way as it would in other lending situations.
+With these mortgages, you receive money, and the funds will only need to be paid back if you sell the home.
 As long as you can prove you can manage your home-related payments, your exact credit score is unimportant.

 View Frequently Asked Questions